|

 Add a few leaves to a salad - the leaves can be a little bitter for some tastes, so a few leaves added to a green herby salad are best.

-Dry the leaves for out of season use - Preserving Herbs gives instructions for microwave and traditional drying.
+Freeze or dry the leaves for out of season use - Preserving Herbs gives instructions for microwave and traditional drying.
+You freeze it like you would spinach leaves and you can use it pretty much the same.

 Rescue Remedy